Huntthee/Disc-bot/README.md

 ## Attributions
 - FlameScion for adding quotes, putting good work into refactoring the dice commands and helping me test them out!
+- [The Discord.js Guide](https://discordjs.guide) has been incredibly useful in helping set up dynamic commands.
 - And of course [Stackoverflow](https://stackoverflow.com/) for all those tricky bits
 - [This freeCodeCamp tutorial](https://www.freecodecamp.org/news/how-to-create-a-music-bot-using-discord-js-4436f5f3f0f8/) for our music features.
 - [This Video from Codecamp on YouTube](https://www.youtube.com/watch?v=8o25pRbXdFw) Helped me get the basic code structure down which I have since been able to build off of.